 The Japanese Lower Intermediate short course is ideal if you can communicate at JLPT N5 level or if you have one of the following:

-Modules are taught at progressive levels, starting with Part 1 in the autumn (October).
+The course is taught at progressive levels starting with Part 1 in the autumn (October).

 If you wish to join Part 2 of the short course (in January), you must have completed Part 1 or be familiar with the content taught in Part 1, specified in the What will I learn? section.

-If you wish to enrol on Part 3 of the short course (in April/May), you must have completed both Part 1 and Part 2 or be familiar with the content taught in these two modules, found in the What will I learn? section.
+If you wish to enrol on Part 3 of the short course (in April/May), you must have completed both Part 1 and Part 2 or be familiar with the content, which can be found in the What will I learn? section.